Logo design

 avoid being over-the-top in an attempt to be unique

-use few colors, or try to limit colors to
+use few colors, or try to limit colors to spot colors (a term used in the printing industry)

 avoid gradients (smooth color transitions) as a distinguishing feature